fish-shell/fish-shell/README.md

 	chsh -s /usr/local/bin/fish

 `chsh` will prompt you for your password and change your default shell.
 (Substitute `/usr/local/bin/fish` with whatever path fish was installed to, if it differs.)
+Log out, then log in again for the changes to take effect.

 Use the following command if fish isn't already added to `/etc/shells` to permit fish to be your login shell: